HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

     helm upgrade ... -f admin-dn-values.yaml
     ```

-    The `--set` command tries to parse the DN as YAML object properties, causing schema validation errors like "Additional property ST is not allowed".
+    The `--set` command tries to parse the DN as YAML object properties, which can cause schema validation errors such as:
+`Additional property ST is not allowed`.

 ### Security settings

 You can reconfigure security-related configurations such as **Search admin** and **Push admin**.